tiprankstipranks

 Innovation / R&D - Risk 2

-The eVTOL aircraft industry may not continue to develop, eVTOL aircraft may not be adopted by the market, eVTOL aircraft may not be certified by government authorities or eVTOL aircraft may not be an attractive alternative to existing modes of transportation, any of which could adversely affect our prospects, business, financial condition and results of operations.
+The eVTOL aircraft industry may not develop as expected, eVTOL aircraft may not be certified, adopted or become an attractive alternative to existing modes of transportation, which could adversely affect our prospects, business, financial condition and results of operations.

-eVTOL aircraft involve a complex set of technologies, which we must continue to further develop and rely on our commercial and defense program customers to adopt.
-However, before eVTOL aircraft can fly passengers, we must receive requisite certifications and approvals from applicable governmental authorities.
-There are currently no eVTOL aircraft certified by the FAA for commercial operations in the United States, and there can be no assurance that our design, development and certification efforts will result in our receiving FAA certification of our aircraft.
+eVTOL aircraft involve a complex set of technologies and infrastructure, including charging, which we must continue to further develop and rely on our commercial and defense program customers to adopt.
+Before our eVTOL aircraft can fly passengers, we must obtain extensive government certifications and approvals from the FAA, DOT and other regulatory authorities in the U.S. and other countries.
+There are currently no FAA-certified eVTOL aircraft for commercial operations in the United States and regulatory standards and certification pathways for eVTOL aircraft continue to evolve globally.
+We may not achieve timely or successful certification in the United States or internationally, or at all, which could delay or prevent commercialization of our aircraft.
+The FAA and the DOT have primary regulatory authority over air transportation operations in the United States.
+As we build out our UAM operations, additional federal, state, and local requirements may apply, including approvals for take-off and landing locations, zoning, and land use.
 In order to achieve FAA certification, the performance, reliability and safety of eVTOL aircraft must be established, none of which can be assured.
 In particular, there is a risk that we will not obtain one or more certifications from the FAA that are required for ultimate commercial use of our aircraft, or that we will experience delays in receiving one or more of these certifications.
-Even if our eVTOL aircraft receive type certification, production certification, and airworthiness certification, eVTOL aircraft operators must conform eVTOL aircraft to their operational licenses, which requires FAA approval, and individual pilots also must be licensed and approved by the FAA to fly eVTOL aircraft, which could contribute to delays in any widespread use of eVTOL aircraft and potentially limit the number of eVTOL aircraft operators available to purchase aircraft from or partner with us.
-Additional challenges to the adoption of our aircraft, technologies and related services, all of which are outside of our control, include: - market acceptance of eVTOL aircraft;- state, federal or municipal regulatory and licensing requirements for our eVTOL aircraft and UAM network operations;- necessary changes to existing infrastructure to enable adoption, including installation of necessary charging and other equipment; and - public perception regarding the safety of eVTOL aircraft.
-There are a number of existing laws, regulations and standards that may apply to eVTOL aircraft, including standards that were not originally intended to apply to electric aircraft.
-The promulgation of additional federal, state, and local laws and regulations that address eVTOL aircraft more specifically, such as the operational regulations, or Special Federal Aviation Regulation ("SFAR"), adopted by the FAA in October 2024, could delay our ability to commercially launch our eVTOL aircraft and UAM network.
-In addition, depending on the nature of any revised regulations, we may need to modify our approach to certification, it may be difficult for us to timely comply with such regulations, and we may not be able to timely achieve FAA type certification for our aircraft.
-Further, we have designed our aircraft to be certified under the current FAA regulatory framework.
-If the applicable FAA regulations are substantially changed or new regulations are adopted, we may need to modify the design of our aircraft to comply with the new regulations, which could cause us to incur significant expenses and scheduling delays in commercializing our aircraft and launching UAM services, which could adversely affect our prospects, business, financial condition and results of operations.
-In addition, there can be no assurance that the market will accept eVTOL aircraft, that we will be able to execute on our business strategy, or that our offerings utilizing eVTOL aircraft will obtain the necessary government approvals or be successful in the market.
-There may be heightened public skepticism of this nascent technology and its adopters.
-In particular, there could be negative public perception surrounding eVTOL aircraft, including the overall safety and the potential for injuries or death occurring as a result of accidents involving eVTOL aircraft, regardless of whether any such safety incidents occur involving us.
-Any of the foregoing risks and challenges could adversely affect our prospects, business, financial condition and results of operations.
+Even if we obtain aircraft certifications, operators must receive regulatory approvals to operate eVTOL aircraft, and pilots must be licensed, which could further delay adoption and limit customer demand.
+Additional challenges to adoption include regulatory and licensing requirements, infrastructure readiness, market acceptance, and public perception of safety.
+Existing laws, regulations and standards may apply to eVTOL aircraft, including standards those not originally intended for electric aircraft.
+The promulgation of additional federal, state, and local laws and regulations that address eVTOL aircraft more specifically, such as the operational regulations, or Special Federal Aviation Regulation ("SFAR"), adopted by the FAA in October 2024, could delay commercial launch or require us to modify our approach to certification.
+We have designed our aircraft to be certified under the current FAA regulatory framework and substantial regulatory changes could delay certification or require changes to our aircraft design or certification strategy, resulting in additional costs and delays.
+We are seeking certification of our aircraft in other countries, and evolving or uncertain foreign regulatory frameworks could delay these efforts.
+There can be no assurance that the market will accept eVTOL aircraft, that we will be able to execute on our business strategy, or that our offerings utilizing eVTOL aircraft will obtain the necessary government approvals or succeed commercially.
+Public skepticism of this technology may be heightened and there could be negative public perception surrounding eVTOL aircraft, including the overall safety and the potential for injuries or death occurring as a result of accidents involving eVTOL aircraft, regardless of whether any involve us.
+Any of the risks could adversely affect our prospects, business, financial condition and results of operations.

 Innovation / R&D - Risk 3